voukatas/jerry/README.md

 As a unit-testing framework I am using [Catch](https://github.com/catchorg/Catch2) by Phil Nash which is pretty straightforward and excellent!

-To run the tests use this
+To run the tests use

-run tests
 ```
 make runtests
 ```